Automatic Gun-Laying Turret: Development

 The system was devised by a team led by Philip Dee and designed under the aegis of chief designer Alan Hodgkin, after receiving a request from the Air Ministry for such a system in early 1943.
 Village Inn was evaluated and tested by the Telecommunications Research Establishment (TRE) at RAF Defford using the Lancaster Mark I serial number ND712 Lancaster Mark III JB705 and Mk II LL736 and LL737 and subsequently put into production.

 The system consisted of a transmitter/receiver unit mounted in the navigator's compartment, operating through a conical scanning parabolic aerial attached to rear turrets.
 It worked on a wavelength of 9.1 cm (3 GHz) with a pulse repetition frequency of 660 Hertz.
 The magnetron used was the CV186 of approx 35kW.
-The electronics sent a signal back to the turret, where it was displayed on a cathode ray tube (CRT) display screen positioned adjacent to the gun sight, the image of which was projected on to the Mark IIC gyro gunsight via a semi-transparent mirror.
+The electronics sent a signal back to the turret, where it was displayed on a cathode-ray tube (CRT) display screen positioned adjacent to the gun sight, the image of which was projected on to the Mark IIC gyro gunsight via a semi-transparent mirror.

 Initially, ranging information was provided only at the transmitter situated in the navigator's compartment and was read off to the gunner over the intercom, the gunner using foot pedals to set the target range on the sight.
 In production equipment the process was made automatic, the range information being fed electronically directly into the gunsight, with the navigator's "running commentary" only being retained for the benefit of the rest of the crew.
-The gunner simply maneuvered his guns to place the "blip" in the centre of the gunsight's reticle and opened fire when the range was appropriate.
+The gunner simply manoeuvred his guns to place the "blip" in the centre of the gunsight's reticule and opened fire when the range was appropriate.
 Windage, bullet drop, and other factors were already calculated by the gunsight.

 The first squadron to use Village Inn operationally was No. 101 Squadron RAF, based at Ludford Magna, in the autumn of 1944, followed soon afterwards by No. 49 in the attack on Darmstadt on September 11/12, 156 and 635 Squadrons.

 Village Inn was eventually produced in four Marks: